BobTheFrob/flask-project/README.md

 ## Running the project
 1. Create and activate a virtual environment
 2. Install dependencies from `requirements.txt`
-3. Run:

-   `flask --app dweb init-db && flask --app dweb run --debug --port 8000`

-   the first time
+3. Initialize db and run:

+   To run:
    `
    flask --app dweb run --debug --port 8000
    `

-   when hosting again after first time
+   To clear the db:
+   `
+   flask --app dweb clear-db
+   `

+   To initialize the db:
+   `
+   flask --app dweb clear-db
+   `